EvanLDouglass/CS5007-Systems-Backup/a8/README.md

 * Movie.h:    char *genres; // TODO: Make this an array of char*s
 * MovieIndex.c:  // TODO: How to choose?
 * MovieIndex.c:        // TODO: What to do if there are multiple genres?
+* MovieIndex.c:  //AddMovieToSet((MovieSet)kvp.value, movie); // TODO: Something needs to happen here; not sure what.
 * MovieIndex.c:      // TODO: how to deal with multiple genres??
 * MovieReport.c:  // TODO: Implement this.
 * MovieReport.c:  // TODO: Implement this.
 You might utilize OutputReport.
 * example_indexer.c:  // TODO: Parse command-line args to index based on the correct field
 * example_indexer.c:  // TODO: Output report to file, rather than terminal (see MovieReport.h)

+* example_indexer.c:33:  // TODO: Parse command-line args to index based on the correct field (see getopt)
+* example_indexer.c:38:  // TODO: Output report to file, rather than terminal (see MovieReport.h)
+* FileCrawler.c:37:  // TODO: use namelist to find all the files and put them in map.
+* FileParser.c:135:  // TODO: How big to make this hashtable?
+How to decide?
+What to think about?
+* FileParser.c:144:  // TODO: Check that there is at least one movie
+* FileParser.c:154:      // TODO: What to do if there is a collision?
-* main.c:  // TODO: Read a specified row from a specified file into Movie.
+* main.c:30:  // TODO: Read a specified row from a specified file into Movie.
-* main.c:// TODO: This function pretty much runs the queries.
+* main.c:53:  // TODO: This function pretty much runs the queries.
-* main.c:      // TODO: What to do with the filename?
+* main.c:75:    // TODO: What to do with the filename?
-* main.c:    // TODO: What to do with the filename?
+* main.c:87:      // TODO: What to do with the filename?
+* main.c:95:  // TODO: Now that you have all the search results, print them out nicely.
+* Movie.c:31:  // TODO: Populate/Initialize movie.
+* Movie.c:41:  // TODO: Destroy properly
+* Movie.c:95:  // TODO: Change such that genres is an array (or linkedlist), not just a string.
+* Movie.h:43:  //  char *genres;  // TODO: Make this an array (or linked list) of char*s
+* MovieIndex.c:50:  // TODO: How big to make this hashtable?
+How to decide?
+What to think about?
+* MovieIndex.c:87:  // TODO: How to choose this number?
+What are the pros and cons of choosing the wrong number?
+* MovieIndex.c:185:        // TODO: What to do if there are multiple genres?
+* MovieIndex.c:193:  // TODO: How do we put the movie in the index?
+* MovieIndex.c:215:      // TODO: how to deal with multiple genres??
+* MovieReport.c:44:  // TODO: Implement this function.
+* MovieReport.c:51:  // TODO: Implement this.
+You might utilize OutputReport.
+(Optional.
+Change test if needed to not do this)
+* test_suite_a4.cc:126:  // TODO: check the right thing for correct genre.

 Experiment: